 - Poor physical health, which increases vulnerability and thereby may increase risk.

 It is unknown how many elders are affected by abuse.
 About 1 in 10 elders experience some type of abuse or neglect every year.
 The 2004 Survey of State Adult Protective Services (APS): Abuse of Adults 60 years of Age and Older, suggests that approximately 381,430 reports of elder abuse, neglect, or exploitation were filed with APS across the United States in 2003.

 Research also suggests that elder abuse is significantly under-identified and under-reported.
 It is believed that as few as 1 in 14 case come to the attention of authorities.

 Many victims are reluctant to report because they are afraid that their abuser will get in trouble or they feel ashamed and embarrassed especially if the abuser is a family member.
 Elders also may feel as though they are to blame for the abuse or may fear that the abuse will get worse if they report.
 Additionally, elders may worry that they will be forced to live in a nursing home or be in denial that abuse is occurring.

 Everyone.
 All citizens have a responsibility to protect those who cannot protect themselves.
 Wyoming state law, W.S.
-14-3-205 and 35-20-103, mandates that any person who suspects elder abuse, neglect, or exploitation is required by law to report it to the authorities.
-For more information on mandatory reporting visit the Wyoming Department of Family Services.
+35-20-103, mandates that any person who suspects elder abuse, neglect, or exploitation is required by law to report it to the authorities.
+Click here for more information on mandatory reporting.

 Report your concerns.
 Most cases of elder abuse go undetected.
 Additionally, don’t assume that the abuse has already been reported.
 You should report any and all suspected abuse in order to best protect the elder population.
 Keep in mind that by reporting potential abuse you are not required to prove that abuse is occurring, you are simply alerting authorities of the situation so that an investigation can be done.